thatfloflo/matrix-types/docs/usage.rst

    If *shape* is specified, the new matrix will be reshaped by internally calling :func:`resize()` to resize the matrix.
-   If *default* is specified this will be used as the new default value, but cells with the default already in *data* will never be altered.
+   If *default* is specified this will be used as the new default value, but cells with a value equal to the default (new or old) already in *data* will never be altered.

    When constructing a new :class:`Matrix` or :class:`FrozenMatrix` object from a sequence of sequences, it is assumed that these are in the form of a sequence of rows, with each row being a sequence of column values.
-The *shape* argument is optional, and if not specified will be inferred based on the number of 'row-sequences' and the number of 'column-items' in the first 'row-sequence'.
+The *shape* argument is optional, and if not specified will be inferred based on the number of 'row-sequences' and the longest sequence of 'column-items'.
+   For instance, :code:`Matrix([[1, 2, 3], [], [1, 2, 3, 4]], default=0)` will
+   yield a matrix object with 3 rows and 4 columns.
    If *shape* is specified and does not match the inferred size, then the data is padded with *default* where too few items are found, while items exceeding the expected number are ignored.
    The *default* argument is obligatory because there is no reliable way of